NextronSystems/asgard-manual/usage/administration.rst

    Change Proxy Settings

-Link Master ASGARD
+Link MASTER ASGARD
 ^^^^^^^^^^^^^^^^^^

-In order to control your ASGARD with a Master ASGARD, you must generate a One-Time Code and use it in the "Add ASGARD" dialogue within the Master ASGARD frontend.
+In order to control your ASGARD with a MASTER ASGARD, you must generate a One-Time Code and use it in the "Add ASGARD" dialogue within the MASTER ASGARD frontend.

 .. figure:: ../images/link-master-asgard.png
    :target: ../_images/link-master-asgard.png
    :alt: image90

-   Link Master ASGARD
+   Link MASTER ASGARD

 Advanced
 ^^^^^^^^